 Sanctions took a substantial toll on Iran's economy, and sanctions relief caused Iran's economy to rebound, although perhaps not to the extent that Iranians expected.
-Assessing the effects of the U.S. exit from the JCPOA will likely require time for most economic indicators to be accurately measured.
+The effects of the U.S. exit from the JCPOA have begun to register on Iran's economy.

-- GDP Trends.
+- GDP and Employment Trends.
 Then-Treasury Secretary Jacob Lew told a Washington, DC, research institute in April 2015 that Iran's gross domestic product (GDP) was 15%-20% smaller than it would have been had sanctions not been imposed.
 The unemployment rate rose to about 20% by 2014, and many additional Iranians were working but unpaid or partially paid.
 In 2015, Iran's GDP was about \$400 billion at the official exchange rate (\$1.4 trillion if assessed on a purchasing power parity [PPP] basis).
 IMF and outside economists report that Iran achieved about 7% growth during March 2016-March 2017, and a similar 7% growth rate was achieved for the March 2017-March 2018 period.
-However, estimates issued before the U.S. reimposition of sanctions predicted growth would moderate to about 4% during March 2018-March 2019.
-The reimposition of U.S. sanctions might drive Iran back into recession as companies withdraw from Iran and Iranian oil exports fall: Iran's parliament researchers have forecast that Iran's economy could decline by as much as 5%-a significant recession-during March 2019-March 2020.
-The production of the part of the part of the production of the production of the part of the production of t - Oil Exports.
-As noted in Table 1, sanctions reduced Iran's crude oil sales about 60% from the 2.5 mbd level of 2011, causing Iran to lose over \$160 billion in oil revenues from 2012 to 2015.
-Iran earned \$120 billion from oil sales in 2011; about \$35 billion in 2013; and, because of the fall in prices, even less in 2014 and 2015.
-The JPA capped Iran's crude oil exports at about 1.1 mbd.
-From 2016 until November 5, 2018, Iran has been able to export oil freely without risk of sanction, and export volumes returned to nearly 2011 levels.
-As shown in the table, the 2018 reimposition of U.S. sanctions has already driven Iran's oil exports well below 2 mbd as of November 1, 2018.
-Iran has been exempted from an attempt by OPEC to increase oil prices by imposing production cuts on most of the cartel's members. - Banking.
-Global banks were slow to reenter the Iran market after the 2016 easing of sanctions because of (1) reported concerns that the United States might still sanction such transactions under remaining sanctions provisions; (2) a lack of transparency in Iran's financial sector; (3) lingering concerns over past financial penalties for processing Iran-related transactions in the U.S. financial system (see
+Estimates are that Iran's economy likely declined about 2% from March 2018-March 2019 and will decline by 5% during March 2019-March 2020. - Oil Exports.
+As noted in Table 1, 2010-2016 sanctions reduced Iran's crude oil sales about 60% from the 2.5 mbd level of 2011, causing Iran to lose over \$160 billion in oil revenues during that time.
+Iran earned \$120 billion from oil sales in 2011; but only about \$35 billion in 2013, 2014, and 2015.
+The JCPOA sanctions relief enabled Iran to increase its oil export volumes to nearly 2011 levels but the 2018 reimposition of U.S. sanctions has driven Iran's oil exports to about 1.2 mbd.
+The Trump Administration said in an April 2019 factsheet that the reimposition of sanctions has cost Iran \$10 billion in lost oil revenues.
+Iran has been exempted from an attempt by OPEC to increase oil prices by imposing production cuts on the cartel's members. - Banking.
+Global banks were slow to reenter the Iran market after the 2016 easing of sanctions because of (1) reported concerns that the United States might still sanction such transactions under remaining sanctions provisions; (2) a lack of transparency in Iran's financial sector; (3) lingering concerns over past financial penalties for processing Iran-related transactions in the U.S. financial system (see above); and (4) extra costs and procedures caused by the inability to process Iran-related transactions through the U.S. financial system and/or easily use dollars in Iran-related transactions.
+Those banks that did reenter the Iran market have, as a consequence of the U.S. exit from the JCPOA, stopped, limited, or are considering stopping their transactions with Iran. - Shipping Insurance.
+Iran was able after 2016 to obtain shipping insurance as a result of U.S. waivers given to numerous insurers, as discussed above.
+However,

-Department of the Treasury.
+97 Department of the Treasury.
 Remarks of Secretary Jacob J. Lew at the Washington Institute for Near East Policy 30th Anniversary Gala.
 April 29, 2015.

-&lt;sup>96 "Foreign Investors Flock to Iran as U.S. Firms Watch on the Sidelines."
+^{98 &}quot;Foreign Investors Flock to Iran as U.S. Firms Watch on the Sidelines."
 Wall Street Journal, March 27, 2017.

-Forecast Says Sharp Drop in Iran's Economic Growth Rate.
+99 Forecast Says Sharp Drop in Iran's Economic Growth Rate.
 Radio Farda, September 2, 2018.